econ122-f25/github-classroom-for-students/README.md

 Note: This material is heavily adapted from Jacob Fisksel's own guide: https://github.com/jfiksel/github-classroom-for-students

-This is a guide for students to setup Git and GitHub for use with GitHub Classroom.
-We use RStudio in our class, so we will give instructions on how to use RStudio to setup Git locally.
-However, this is not necessary.
+This is a guide for students to setup Git, GitHub, and RStudio and to ensure that all the components are able to properly interact together.
+Each component is an independent tool and they are not always used together.
+However, these components work well together when learning and applying data science.

 ### Steps for getting setup with Git, GitHub, and RStudio
 0. **Read a little about Git/GitHub/R** to understand better why we are using this particular combination of tools (https://happygitwithr.com/big-picture.html)